A recipe for Csirkepörkölt (Hungarian Chicken Stew)! Pieces of chicken are simmered in a flavorful paprika-spiced stew with tomatoes and bell peppers.

 Csirkepörkölt (Hungarian Chicken Stew)

-2 tablespoons pork fat or crisco
+- 2 tablespoons pork fat or vegetable shortening

-1 onion, chopped
+- 1 onion chopped

-2 garlic cloves, minced
+- 2 garlic cloves minced

-1 tablespoon paprika
+- 1 tablespoon paprika

-1 1/4 pounds (600 grams) boneless, skinless chicken breasts, cut into bite-size pieces
+- 1 1/4 pounds (600 grams) boneless, skinless chicken breasts cut into bite-size pieces

-1 large tomato, peeled, seeds removed, and chopped
+- 1 large tomato peeled, seeds removed, and chopped

-1 red bell pepper, chopped
+- 1 red bell pepper chopped

-1/2 cup water
+- 1/2 cup (118 milliliters) water

-1-2 teaspoons sea salt
+- 1-2 teaspoons salt

-In a deep pan, heat the pork fat over medium heat.
+- In a deep pan, heat the pork fat over medium heat.
 Once heated, add the onion and cook, stirring occasionally, until softened.
 Stir in the garlic and cook until just fragrant, about 30 seconds.

 - Mix in the tomato, bell pepper, and 1/2 cup water.
 Season with salt.
 Once the liquid comes to a boil, reduce heat to a simmer, cover, and cook for an hour, until the chicken is cooked through and tender.
 Season with additional salt if needed.

-Serve hot with Nokedli or pasta.
+- Serve hot with Nokedli or pasta.